hankfanchiu/contacts-api/README.md

 - A user can have favorite contacts (owned or shared), as well as groups of contacts.
 - Either a user or a contact can be commented.

+### Custom routes:

-Custom routes under /contacts to navigate to a user's grouped contacts (/contacts/groups) and to a user's favorite contacts (/contacts/favorites).
+- `/contacts/groups` to navigate to a user's grouped contacts
+- `/contacts/favorites` to navigate to a user's favorite contacts